 However, dual GPUs are no longer encouraged by game developers.
 Other factors are easier to control and have an even more important effect on game performance.
 Some of these are:

 - PCIe bus speed and the number of lanes it supports.
 This can interfere with the data transfer speed and affect performance indirectly.
 Tons of data must be transferred between the GPU and CPU.
 Your system must keep up with the transfer speed, and failure to do so leads to stuttering.

 - Insufficient VRAM.
 The amount of VRAM on your GPU dictates how much of a workload it can handle.
 It’s essential for rendering top-quality images at a higher resolution.
 Simply put, VRAM means better performance.
 Signs of low VRAM include a significant FPS drop and low-quality images.

 - Latency and bandwidth.
 These affect the transfer of data to and from the GPU.
-Here, latency has a significant impact on the performance of a GPU when transferring small amounts of data, while large transfers are majorly affected by bandwidth issues.
+Here, latency significantly impacts the performance of a GPU when transferring small amounts of data, while large transfers are majorly affected by bandwidth issues.

 Despite these limitations, two mid-range GPUs will most likely not beat a single great high-end graphics card.
 With that in mind, how do two graphics cards weigh against one?

 Pros and Cons of Dual and Single-GPU Systems

 Having two GPUs in your computer is often touted as providing a significant performance boost.
 While this isn’t as true as it was in the past, there are several things to be happy about when choosing a dual-GPU system.

 - More computing power.
 Two cards put out a lot of raw power for processing massive game data and rendering high-resolution graphics on your screen.